T-Troll/alienfx-tools/Doc/alienfx-gui.md

 - Out of memory - Switch zone color if memory usage above "Trigger level" value.
 - Low battery - Switch light if battery charged below "Trigger level" value.
 - Language indicator - Light will have "From" color if first input language selected, and "To" color if any other selected.
+- Power Mode - if fan control enabled, it will reflect current active Power Mode (thermal profile).
+Switch level defined by "Trigger level" slider.
+- Power status - Software power button.
+First color for AC, second for DC, it can blink then charging or if battery level low.

 "Blink" check box switch triggered value to blink between from-to colors about 2 times per second.